 Even carefully laid financial plans can go astray.
 Financial shocks, such as losing your job or being too ill to work, can affect your financial security.
 Yet, figures show many Brits aren’t taking the necessary steps to improve their financial resilience.
-Andy Knight, Chartered Financial Planner at Pembroke Financial Services, explains what steps you can take to improve financial security.

 A financial shock can cause short-term stress and money worries.
 But they can also have a long-term impact, for example, if you’re forced to dip into savings earmarked for something else, stop contributing to your pension, or need to take a mortgage holiday.
 Preparing for the unexpected can help place you in a position where financial shocks can be managed.

 Brits are failing to prepare for financial shocks